-Condensed Matter and Materials Physics (CMMP) is a thriving area of physics, in Scotland and globally.
+Condensed Matter and Material Sciences (CMMS) is a thriving area of physics, in Scotland and globally.
 Its goal is to connect the emergent properties of large numbers of strongly interacting particles (atoms, molecules, grains…) to their fundamental interactions.
-The fruits of such work are visible all around us: every laptop contains a magnetic hard disc, an LCD screen, and a smart polymer touchpad, not to mention its 'brain' (central processor): none of these would exist without CMMP research.
+The fruits of such work are visible all around us: every laptop contains a magnetic hard disc, an LCD screen, and a smart polymer touchpad, not to mention its 'brain' (central processor): none of these would exist without CMMS research.

-The CMMP theme involves workers from all six participant Universities in SUPA: a community of about 65 permanent academics, 30 research staff, 50 PDRAs and 200 postgraduate students.
-To learn of job opportunities relating to this theme, visit the SUPA Jobs Pages.
+The CMMS theme involves workers from all six participant Universities in SUPA: a community of about 65 permanent academics, 30 research staff, 50 PDRAs and 200 postgraduate students.

-SUPA can boast excellence in all of the major methodologies relevant to CMMP: laboratory experiment with leading edge instrumentation and facilities; computer simulation on some of the world's fastest computers; and theoretical modelling – with some of the best brains!
-Some of SUPA's more applied CMMP research falls within the Photonics Theme; for details of these areas, see the Photonics Theme Page.
+SUPA can boast excellence in all of the major methodologies relevant to CMMS: laboratory experiment with leading edge instrumentation and facilities; computer simulation on some of the world's fastest computers; and theoretical modelling – with some of the best brains!
+Some of SUPA's more applied CMMS research falls within the Photonics Theme; for details of these areas, see the Photonics Theme Page.

-Within its CMMP Theme, SUPA identifies four current Areas of Strength:
+Within its CMMS Theme, SUPA identifies four current Areas of Strength:

 - Novel States of Quantum Order